frenki1004/hackspotify/README.md

 -o original order as in the youtube playlist

+Ive also implemented the autofill option but it only works correctly if youre in its hackspotify folder so prefereably before every command run just do

+cd ~/Music/hackspotify

+then run command

 if you forget what everything does just run cat /usr/bin/hackspotify | head -n 25 ENJOY!!